mardini1974/Wizards/README.md

 # Center 3 points
  To find center of circle using 3 point make a touch on three different points, preferably as far as possible to get accurate results. this can work on arcs , be careful very near points can give wrong center.
+# Auto Save on Exit
+The program has auto save on exit in case ESC key was wrongly pressed and you need last result again.

 The program will be in front of other screens till you finish the operation.